timbenniks/contentstack-implementation-guide-react/readme.md

 Go to Settings > Tokens and create a delivery token.
 Select the `preview` scope and turn on `Create preview token`

-> In the case of Angular 18, check the settings in the environment and make sure the url is: `http://localhost:4200/` instead of `http://localhost:3000/`
+> In the case of React, check the settings in the environment and make sure the url is: `http://localhost:5173/` instead of `http://localhost:3000/`

 ### 8. Fill out your .env file.